Jonathan Miller (abolitionist)

 Colonel Jonathan Peckham Miller (February 24, 1797 – February 17, 1847) was an American abolitionist from Vermont.
 He served in the Greek War of Independence and returned to be a politician standing up for the rights of slaves and women.
 He and Sarah Arms Miller used their house as a station on the Underground Railroad.

 He represented the town of Berlin in the Vermont Legislature from 1831 to 1833.
 In his last year as a representative, he introduced a resolution calling for the abolition of slavery in the District of Columbia.
-“His heroic exploits in the cause of freedom earned him the soubriquet, The American Dare Devil,’” according to an article in the Rutland Herald by Paul Hellerfor in January 2018.
+“His heroic exploits in the cause of freedom earned him the soubriquet, The American Dare Devil,’” according to an article in the Rutland Herald by Paul Heller in January 2018.

 Life

 Miller was born in Randolph, Vermont in 1797 and he was undertaking military training during the War of 1812.
 He enlisted in the US army in 1817 for two years in Massachusetts.
 He then enrolled at Dartmouth College in 1821 and after a few weeks transferred to University of Vermont, where he stayed until 1824.

 The Greek War of Independence from the Ottoman Empire began in 1821 and Miller answered their calls for assistance by travelling there in 1824.
 His bravery in guerrilla units earned him the rank of Colonel and he returned to America, but still remained loyal to the cause and he raised thousands of dollars and gathered relief supplies.
 Miller supervised the transportation of these to Greece on behalf of supporters of the Greek cause in Boston and New York where they were shared amongst the war-torn Greeks.
 Miller returned to Vermont in 1827.
 Miller returned with Lucas Miltiades, a four year old Greek orphan, whom he adopted and raised.
 Miller married Sarah Arms on June 26, 1828.
 It was Jonathan who followed his new wife in sheltering slaves escaping via the "Underground Railroad".
 The Millers helped the railroad financially and they would ferry escapees using stagecoaches.

 Miller's interests in rights made him become a lawyer in 1831 when he also ran for the Vermont legislature.
 Meanwhile, he arranged for lectures and gave them himself in favor of abolitionist causes.
 One of his resolutions in 1833 in the legislature was to require senators to promote anti-slavery.
 In 1835 the radical American reformer Samuel Joseph May came to speak in Montpelier; it was Miller who stepped forward to intercede with a hostile crowd.
 Vermont was possibly the most abolitionist of the Northern American states.
 In 1840 the legislature had declared that fugitive slaves were entitled to a trial by jury.
 This measure was overturned by the Supreme Court but Vermont responded with its own counter initiatives.